top of page

 We are excited to share that The Kaleidoscope Mental Health Support Society has received $6,000 in community funding from Lululemon Athletica to support peer-led yoga programming for our community.

-This funding will allow Kaleidoscope to offer free, trauma-informed yoga classes for youth and young adults recovering from psychosis, particularly those connected to Early Psychosis Intervention (EPI) services.
+This funding will allow Kaleidoscope to offer free yoga classes for youth and young adults recovering from psychosis, particularly those connected to Early Psychosis Intervention (EPI) services in the Lower Mainland region of British Columbia.
+Programs like this help expand access to peer support, recovery-oriented mental health care, and community-based supports for early psychosis.

 With this support, we will: